Contrasting European Wax Center (EWCZ) and Its Peers

-European Wax Center (NASDAQ:EWCZ – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it weigh in compared to its peers?
-We will compare European Wax Center to related companies based on the strength of its dividends, profitability, risk, institutional ownership, valuation, analyst recommendations and earnings.
+European Wax Center (NASDAQ:EWCZ – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it compare to its rivals?
+We will compare European Wax Center to related companies based on the strength of its profitability, earnings, analyst recommendations, valuation, dividends, risk and institutional ownership.

-This table compares European Wax Center and its peers’ net margins, return on equity and return on assets.
+This table compares European Wax Center and its rivals gross revenue, earnings per share (EPS) and valuation.

 |European Wax Center